ThembisileNGQ/Akkatecture/examples/simple/README.md

 In this sample, we instantiate the actor system and the various domain entities required for it to work.
 The domain entity required to initialize this, is the `UserAccountAggregateManager`.
 We then interface with the domain by telling the manager to create user accounts by instantiating and telling it a `CreateUserAccountCommand`.

-> to run the application in jetbrains rider or visual studio code, run the `Akkatecture.Examples.Application` configuration in the IDE.